Eppo-exp/eppo-docs/docs/sdks/server-sdks/node.md

 ## Usage with Contextual Multi-Armed Bandits

+Eppo also supports contextual multi-armed bandits.
+You can read more about them in the [high-level documentation](../../contextual-bandits).
+Bandit flag configuration--including setting up the flag key, status quo variation, bandit variation, and targeting rules--are configured within the Eppo application.
+However, available actions are supplied to the SDK in the code when querying the bandit.

 To leverage Eppo's contextual multi-armed bandits using the Node SDK, there are two additional steps over regular feature flags:
 1. Add a bandit action logger to the SDK client instance
 2. Query the bandit for an action